cscarv/cscarv.github.io/_pages/about.md

 I'm also grateful to have had the opportunity to co-author successful proposals for an MIT-Google Program for Computing Innovation Grant, which will help fund my work in data attribution for diffusion models, and for an Amazon Research Award, which has helped fund my work on closed-form diffusion models.

-I'll be spending Summer 2025 interning with Dr. [Kristjan Greenewald](https://kgreenewald.github.io/) at the MIT-IBM Watson AI Lab.
+I spent Summer 2025 interning with Dr. [Kristjan Greenewald](https://kgreenewald.github.io/) and Dr. [Leshem Choshen](https://research.ibm.com/people/leshem-choshen--1) at the MIT-IBM Watson AI Lab.
+We worked on model merging methods for LLMs.

 I spent Summer 2024 interning with Dr. Paul Zhang at Backflip AI, a 3D generative AI startup based in San Francisco.
 We developed a state-of-the-art method for orienting 3D shapes, which you can read all about in [Symmetry-Robust 3D Orientation Estimation](https://arxiv.org/abs/2410.02101).